US stocks drop after Trump ramps up his tariffs and worries flare about potential AI losers

 Elsewhere on Wall Street, stocks of airlines fell after heavy snow and high winds canceled thousands of flights across the busy Northeast.

-In stock markets abroad, indexes fell in Europe.
-They stocks had risen on Friday after the Supreme Court’s ruling.
+In stock markets abroad, indexes mostly fell in Europe.
+They had risen on Friday after the Supreme Court’s ruling.

 In Asia, where markets got their first chance to react to the court’s ruling, Hong Kong’s Hang Seng jumped 2.5%, while South Korea’s Kospi rose a more modest 0.6%.
 Markets in Japan and mainland China were closed for holidays.